GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 by ``NDWindowingAstroData``.
 Sections will be ignored when accessing image planes with a different shape, as well as tables.

+..
+TODO: Need a new "Planned Features" environment that can be parsed and built as a standalone page for future reference.

+..
+TODO: This might be something to have a stretch goal for affiliation.

 .. note::